Neurodiversity Affirmative Care

 Reclaiming strengths, skills, and talents

-Identifying and exploring systemic, interpersonal, and internalized ableism
+Identifying and exploring systemic, interpersonal, and internalized ableism, and processing complex trauma of surviving past and ongoing ableism

 Honoring masking as an adaptive survival strategy and/or processing the impacts of not being able to mask